SJ429/VBA-challenge/README.md

 # Stock Analysis with VBA

-A VBA script was used to analyze real stock market data in a Microsoft Excel workbook.

-For this project, I created a VBA (Visual Basic) script to analyze some stock market data.
+For this project, A VBA script was used to analyze real stock market data.

-There were three years (2014, 2015, and 2016) of data with each year in a different sheet inside the workbook.
+There were three years (2014, 2015, and 2016) of data with each year in a different sheet inside the Microsoft Excel workbook.

 The VBA script looped through all the stocks for one year for each run and took the following information: